-LP GAS system should be prepared as described in the STORAGE section.
-The regulator should be covered to keep moisture out of the vent.
+LP GAS regulator should be covered to keep moisture out of the vent.
 Containers should have anhydrous methanol added by an LP supplier.

 BATTERIES should be recharged and water added, if needed.
 Disconnect cables and store in a cool, dry place.
 Check regularly and recharge as needed.